-2 Readings
+Readings

-The most important material for this class is the set of slides, homeworks, practice exercises and announcements I will post regularly on the Canvas web page for the class.
+The most important material for this class is the set of slides, homeworks, and practice exercises I will post regularly on the Canvas web page for the class.
 You should know how to use Canvas to access all that material.
 The Library provides tutorials and help in case you are not familiar with this website.